SecManSol/DeveloperTest/README.md

  - Please apply best coding practices, methodologies, patterns, principles and conventions as if this was a commercial application
  - There is no time limit on completing the test
  - Create a branch for your code from this Github repository.
 Once completed publish your code back to GitHub and send a pull request.

-### Requirements

- - Language : C#
- - .NET Framework : Any .NET4 or .NET Core or .NET6
- - Type : WPF Desktop Application
- - IDE : VS2019 or VS2022

 #### Using echotool.exe